GaetanoMar96/ecommerce-clone/README.md

 ### Hosting

-The site is accessible via this link .
+The site is accessible via this link https://ecommerce-44c4e.web.app.

 ### Build

 Execute `ng build` to create build artifacts.
 Output is stored in the `dist/` directory for deployment.

-### Testing

-Use `ng test` for unit testing via Karma.
-For end-to-end tests, use `ng e2e` after implementing an appropriate end-to-end testing package.

-### Further Assistance

-For more information on Angular CLI commands, refer to `ng help` or visit [Angular CLI Overview and Command Reference](https://angular.io/cli).